 Yoram Ginsburg is a very well-known Israeli architect who had studied and specialized in architecture in Florence, Italy.
 He is currently a senior lecturer at the University of Ariel.
 “Yoram is a “secular” jew, a considered and rational person and a man of deep thought.
 He views himself as a believer belonging to the group of “transparent kippah”.

-Yoram was growing up in a non-religious school but during his Religion classes found the love to the God of Israel and Torah.
+Ginsburg was growing up in a non-religious school but during his Religion classes found the love to the God of Israel and Torah.
 “Since then I see my life as a mission and global responsibility.
 Therefore when I was approached (by Yehuda Etzion) to serve as the architect responsible for the re-planning of Jerusalem my birth town, I saw in it a wonderful overseeing of the God: I felt like I was waiting for this phone call my entire life.”

 Yoram Ginzburg at a The Sovereignty Movement conference, Dec 2017

 LBGT pride parade in Tel-Aviv

-This is why I’ve enlisted for this project whose goal is to project in the present, the picture of the future – Built Jerusalem, thus also return the spirit and hope to all those parts of the Israeli society.”
+“This is why I’ve enlisted for this project whose goal is to project in the present, the picture of the future – Built Jerusalem, thus also return the spirit and hope to all those parts of the Israeli society.”

 Dome of the Rock, Jerusalem

-“… the city will expand to gigantic proportions the world have not seen yet.
-Future Jerusalem is designed to be the “Capital of the World”.”
-It will increase its size 8 fold and will spread across and area of 1000 km2.
-Beit Shemesh, Maale Adumim, Gush Etzion, Ramallah and Beit Lehem.
-For comparison, Jerusalem currently spans an area of only 125 km2.”
+The city will expand to gigantic proportions, the world has not seen yet.
+Future Jerusalem is designed to be the Capital of the World.
+It will increase its size 8 fold and will spread across an area of 1000 km2.
+Beit Shemesh, Maale Adumim, Gush Etzion, Ramallah, and Beit Lehem.
+For comparison, Jerusalem currently spans an area of only 125 km2, according to Ginsburg.

-Ginsburg sees Future Jerusalem closer to the dimensions of today’s New York City and a city which inhabits within its territory, 5 million residents, similar to Moscow of Today.
+Ginsburg sees future Jerusalem closer to the dimensions of today’s New York City and a city which inhabits within its territory, 5 million residents, similar to Moscow of Today.

 10 million will stand and watch